bboll/Challenges-Tests/C++/Input Parsing/README.md

 #### steg.cpp:

-I recall this being a program that had to parse the input into a coded message by deriving the algorithm from expected output examples.
+I recall this being a program that had to parse the input into a coded message and first having to derive the algorithm from expected output examples.
 Short for steganography.

 ___